MENU

 Pacific Institute for Climate Solutions

 SFU is a partner of the Pacific Institute for Climate Solutions (PICS), hosted and led by the University of Victoria in collaboration with the University of British Columbia, SFU and the University of Northern British Columbia.
-PICS was established in 2008 with an endowment from the B.C. government, partners with governments, the private sector, researchers, non-governmental and community-based organizations, and civil society in order to undertake research on, monitor and assess the potential impacts of climate change, and evaluate, develop and promote viable mitigation and adaptation options to better inform climate change options and actions for B.C., Canada and the world.
+PICS was established in 2008 with an endowment from the B.C. government.
+The organization partners with governments, the private sector, researchers, non-governmental and community-based organizations to research, monitor and assess the potential impacts of climate change.
+It also aims to evaluate, develop and promote viable mitigation and adaptation options to inform climate change options and actions for B.C., Canada and the world.

 Association of Pacific Rim Universities

-APRU plays an important role in promoting international collaboration across the Asia Pacific Region with a mission of advancing knowledge and innovation to address the challenges of the 21st century.
+The Association of Pacific Rim Universities (APRU) plays an important role in promoting international collaboration across the Asia Pacific Region to advance knowledge and innovation to address the challenges of the 21st century.
 SFU is a key member of this coalition of global institutions.
-Recently, the University Presidents that are a part of APRU identified 3 priority areas to engage the members of the network, including supporting diversity, inclusion and minorities.
-While many of the APRU programs consider this priority through their activities, several existing APRU programs focus specifically on this priority area, including Indigenous Knowledges Working Group, Overcoming Anti-Asian Racism, and the Asia Pacific Women in Leadership Program which are aligned with the UN SDGs.
+Recently, the university presidents of APRU identified three priority areas to engage members of the network, including supporting diversity, inclusion and minorities.
+While many of the APRU programs consider this priority through their activities, several existing APRU programs focus specifically on this priority area, including the Indigenous Knowledges Working Group, Overcoming Anti-Asian Racism, and the Asia Pacific Women in Leadership Program which are aligned with the UN sustainable development goals.

 Inter-American Organization for Higher Education

-Joy Johnson, SFU's president and vice-chancellor, is currently serving her first term as IOHE’s regional VP for Canada.
-In her role, she facilitated the first call for “Collaborative University Research Projects on the Implementation of the UN SDGs”, which received high demand and interest with 234 proposals submitted by 83 Institutions in 15 countries of the Americas, including Mexico.
+Joy Johnson, SFU's president and vice-chancellor, is currently serving her first term as Inter-American Organization for Higher Education’s (IOHE) regional vice-president for Canada.
+In her role, she facilitated the first call for “collaborative university research projects on the implementation of the UN sustainable development goals”, which received high demand and interest with 234 proposals submitted by 83 Institutions in 15 countries in the Americas.

 SFU regularly collaborates with non-governmental and community-based organizations to amplify local, regional, and global impact.
 These partnerships enable students, researchers and faculty to tackle the SDGs in ways that authentically respond to community needs.
 Some current initiatives include: